robcsi/youhaiku_privacy_policy/README.md

 # You.Haiku privacy policy
-Privacy Policy page for the YouHaiku Windows 10 app
+Privacy Policy page for the You.Haiku Windows 10 app

 ## *Data collected*